harsh-malik-0803/Employee-Attrition-System/README.md

 6. Support Vector Machine
 7. K-Nearest Neighbors

-I trained our models on 6 different datasets: Imabalanced , Undersampled , Oversampled , PCA
+Models trained on following datasets: Imabalanced , Undersampled , Oversampled , PCA

 To get the best performance :
 1) hyperparameter tuning was carried out using RandomSearchCV and GridSearchCV.